Michael Croley

 Essays

 Making Peace with Grief on the Golf Course I spent seven months “chasing after a ghost by chasing after a white ball.”
 I never expected to find what I did.
-Thanks to Esquire for the space to be with Tim on the page, again.
+(Esquire)

-The March Madness Shot that Broke Our Hearts and The Real Tragedy that Followed the famous shot by Christian Laettner in 1992 and how the things that don’t matter come to mean so
+The March Madness Shot that Broke Our Hearts and The Real Tragedy that Followed the famous shot by Christian Laettner and how the things that don’t matter come to mean so much.
+(CNN)

-After a Favorite Golf Partner’s Death, A New Life as a Single I wrote about going in for golf lessons after my brother’s death and pushing ahead in the game we loved for Golf Digest.
+After a Favorite Golf Partner’s Death, A New Life as a Single I wrote about going in for golf lessons after my brother’s death and pushing ahead in the game we loved.
+(Golf Digest)

-One Last Round with My Brother, Tim Five months after he passed away, I took my brother’s ashes to the famous Pinehurst No. 2 golf course to spread them on the ground he and I walked and loved.
+One Last Round with My Brother, Tim After he passed away, I took my brother’s ashes to the famous Pinehurst No. 2 golf course to spread them on the ground he and I walked and loved.
+(Esquire)

-Why Augusta National will forever remind me of a bond that will never be broken When my brother, Tim, was diagnosed with cancer.
-I finagled tickets for us to the Augusta National Women’s Amateur.
+Why Augusta National will forever remind me of a bond that will never be broken When Tim was diagnosed with cancer, I fenagled tickets for us to the Augusta National Women’s Amateur.
+(Golf)

 Journalism/Sports Writing